South Sulawesi: History

-Sulawesi was first inhabited by humans around 30,000 years ago.
+Sulawesi was first inhabited by humans approximately 30,000 years ago.
 The archaeological remains of the earliest inhabitants were discovered in caves near limestone hills around Maros, about 30 km northeast of Makassar.
 Pebble and flake stone tools have been collected from the river terraces in the valley of Walanae, among Soppeng and Sengkang, including the bones from giant pig and elephant species that are now extinct.
 Handprint paintings, estimated to be around 35,000 to 40,000 years old, have been found in the Pettakere cave, located 12 km from the town of Maros and 30 km from Makassar.

 The increase in commerce due to the rise of external demand for South Sulawesi rice encouraged major agricultural expansion and political centralization in the early 14th century.
 Swidden agriculture was increasingly replaced with intensive wet rice cultivation, leading to a rise in population density.
 New settlements were founded in the interior part of the peninsula as pristine forests were cleared.
 These changes accompanied the rise of new interior agricultural policies, such as the Bugis chiefdoms of Boné and Wajoq, as well as the Makassar polity of Gowa.

 By the early 16th century, Boné had assumed a paramount position in the eastern part of the peninsula, while the Makassar twin kingdoms of Gowa and Talloq started to expand their influence throughout the western part.
 Their competition for hegemony over South Sulawesi caused Gowa-Talloq and Boné to clash in the 1560s.

 In 1582, Boné, Soppéng, and Wajoq signed a mutual defense pact known as the Treaty of Timurung.
 The alliance also referred to as the Tellumpocco ("Three Powers", lit.
 "Three Peaks"), sought to stop Gowa's expansionism and to reclaim the autonomy of the Bugis polities under Gowa's vassalage.
 Gowa's campaigns against the alliance in 1582, 1585, and 1588 were all successfully repulsed, with another one in 1590 abandoned following the death of Gowa's ruler.
 By the early 17th century, however, Gowa and Talloq had become the dominant powers in South Sulawesi as they supported international commerce and embraced Islam.
 Gowa waged successful campaigns against the Bugis kingdoms, defeating Soppéng in 1609, Wajoq in 1610, and Boné in 1611.